yuuz233/Build4Good-Pokerbots-Reimu/README.md

 There is a special bot, player_chatbot, that is provided which allows you to play against your own bot using a command line interface.
 This can be used for debugging purposes.

+You can use numpy/numba, but any other external Python libraries **are not allowed**!

 If your pokerbot attempts to tamper with the game engine/judging system in any way, your team will be **immidiately disqualified**.

 ## Dependencies